sudhan-bhattarai/sudhan-bhattarai/README.md

 Hi 👋 My name is Sudhan Bhattarai
 =================================

-I am a Ph.D. candidate in Industrial Engineering with a focus on stochastic optimization, operations research, and data-driven decision-making.
-My GitHub showcases a collection of research projects, algorithms, and applications in supply chain logistics, time series modeling, and optimization under uncertainty.
-I enjoy transforming complex real-world problems into mathematical models and solving them using Python, Gurobi, and machine learning techniques.
+I am a Ph.D. candidate in Industrial Engineering with a focus on **stochastic optimization**, **operations research**, and **data-driven decision-making**.
+My GitHub showcases a collection of research projects, algorithms, and applications in **supply chain logistics**, **time series modeling**, and optimization under uncertainty.
+I enjoy transforming complex real-world problems into mathematical models and solving them using `Python`, `Gurobi`, and machine learning techniques.
 Feel free to explore my repositories and connect if you'd like to collaborate or discuss ideas!

 * 🌍  I'm based in United States
 * ✉️  You can contact me at [sudhan.bhattarai26@gmail.com](mailto:sudhan.bhattarai26@gmail.com)